Skip to Main

 Professor

-Michael S. Brown, M.D., Professor of Molecular Genetics, received his M.D. from The University of Pennsylvania and trained in Internal Medicine and Gastroenterology before embarking on research on the molecular mechanism of cholesterol homeostasis for which he and Joseph Goldstein shared the 1985 Nobel Prize in Physiology or Medicine.
-Dr. Brown was a founding director of the UTSW MSTP.
-He and Dr. Goldstein have supervised the thesis of 23 MSTP students, a number of whom have themselves gone on to illustrious careers.
-As MSTP Director Emeritus he participates in program seminars and activities, provides scientific and career advice to students, and advocates nationally for the importance of physician-scientists in biomedical research, academic medicine, and industry.
+Michael S. Brown, M.D., Professor of Molecular Genetics, received his M.D. from The University of Pennsylvania and trained in Internal Medicine and Gastroenterology before embarking on research on the molecular mechanism of cholesterol homeostasis, for which he and Joseph Goldstein shared the 1985 Nobel Prize in Physiology or Medicine.
+Dr. Brown was a founding director of the UTSW MSTP and continues to provide scientific and career guidance to trainees.